-Prescription Solutions also provides the Trust Fund with Drug Utilization Management services.
-Under this program, certain drugs may be subject to restrictions such as:
+Optum Rx also provides the Trust Fund with Drug Utilization Management services.
+Under this program, certain drugs may be subject to restrictions such as required prior authorization, maximum daily dose or maximum quantity limits.
+In addition, Optum Rx has the following programs:

-- > required prior authorization

-- > maximum daily dose

-- > maximum quantity limits